 Jane is a doctoral student in English Literature at UW and holds a MFA in Poetry from the University of Iowa.
 At the University of Iowa, she taught Rhetoric and Creative Writing and misses her students dearly.
 She tutored at Bard College's writing center for three years and has lead poetry workshops for high schools students across the country.
 She loves talking to writers about their ideas and believes in clear, elegant writing.
 In her spare time, you'll find her roaming the city for cheap eats, leaving poems by your door, or carefully folding laundry.

-HUANSHU YUAN - Graduate Tutor
+HUANSHU YUAN - Graduate Tutor (on leave until Spring 2014)

 Huanshu is a second year PhD student majoring in Multicultural Education with an emphasis in Curriculum and Instruction.
 She is most familiar with writing in the fields of Education, ESL instruction, and cross cultural studies.
 She is an experienced Chinese TA, ESL teacher, translator, and English tutor.
 Huanshu feels she could be most helpful to writers during the brainstorming and developing stages of the writing process.
 She enjoys assisting students to receive academic achievements and is particularly experienced in working with international students -- especially on personal statements for graduate school applications.
 Outside of school, she enjoys traveling as well as serving as a translator.